wmaurer/vscode-jumpy/README.md

 Where the decorations are created is dependent on the command you use:

-* `extension.jumpy-word` (Jumpy Word Mode): creates decorations for words in the area around your cursor
+-   `extension.jumpy-word` (Jumpy Word Mode): creates decorations for words in the area around your cursor
-* `extension.jumpy-line` (Jumpy Line Mode): creates decorations for non-empty lines in the area around your cursor
+-   `extension.jumpy-line` (Jumpy Line Mode): creates decorations for non-empty lines in the area around your cursor

 No default keybindings have been provided with this extension to avoid conflicts.
 Instructions for setting up your own keybindings are [here](https://code.visualstudio.com/docs/customization/keybindings)

 To exit `Jumpy mode`, press a non-`a-z` key such as `space` or `enter`.

-To set up the keybindings like Atom (`Shift+Enter`), add the following to your `keybindings.json` (Code -> Preferences -> Keyboard Shortcuts):
+To set up the keybindings like Atom (`Shift+Enter`), add the following to your `keybindings.json` (File/Code -> Preferences -> Keyboard Shortcuts):

 ```
     {